John J. Gibbons National Criminal Procedure Moot Court Competition

 ABOUT THE COMPETITION

-The John J. Gibbons Criminal Procedure Moot Court Competition, now in its 22nd year, focuses on timely issues of criminal procedure and criminal law.
-Held at the Law School in the heart of Newark, New Jersey, forty teams from around the country compete annually.
-Past winners of the competition include University of Miami School of Law (2014); New York University School of Law (2013 & 2012); William and Mary Law School (2011); Loyola University of Chicago (2010); Albany Law School (2009); Texas Wesleyan (2008); Boston College (2007/2006); Georgia State University School of Law (2005); American University-Washington College of Law (2004); New York Law School (2003); New York University School of Law (2002) and George Mason School of Law (2001).
+The John J. Gibbons Criminal Procedure Moot Court Competition, now in its 23rd year, focuses on timely issues of criminal procedure and criminal law.
+Held at the Law School in the heart of Newark, New Jersey, the competition consists of forty law schools from across the country.
+Past winners of the competition include New York Law School (2015 & 2003); University of Miami School of Law (2014); New York University School of Law (2013, 2012 & 2002); William and Mary Law School (2011); Loyola University of Chicago School of Law (2010); Albany Law School (2009); Texas Wesleyan Law School (2008); Boston College Law School (2007/2006); Georgia State University School of Law (2005); American University-Washington College of Law (2004); and George Mason School of Law (2001).

 Please address all correspondence/monies to: Professor Jodi Anne Hudson Director, Interscholastic Moot Court Board The Gibbons Competition Seton Hall University School of Law One Newark Center Newark, NJ 07102-5210